endlessm/eos-application-tools/README.md

 will consider using it instead of Chromium if it's set as the default browser, otherwise Chromium will be used.

-## eos-google-chrome-helper
+## eos-install-app-helper

-This package provides a system level wrapper application to allow easily downloading, installing and running Google Chrome on Endless OS.
+This package provides system level wrapper applications to allow easily downloading, installing and running specific apps on Endless OS.

 This wrapper application does mainly two things when you click on the desktop icon:

-  * Integrates with the App Center (GNOME Software) so that it gets open on the page for Google Chrome when you click on the desktop icon and hasn't been installed yet.
+  * If the app is not yet installed, the wrapper script opens the app's detail page in the App Center (GNOME Software).

-  * If Google Chrome has been previously installed (using flatpak as a delivery mechanism), the wrapper script launches chromium with its own sandbox (outside of flatpak), by calling a launcher script that is shipped along with the "headless" flatpak app.
+  * If the app has already been installed (using flatpak as a delivery mechanism), the wrapper script launches the app.
+    In the specific case of Google Chrome, the wrapper script launches Chrome with its own sandbox (outside of flatpak), by calling a launcher script that is shipped along with the "headless" flatpak app.

-This package provides the following elements:
+For the browser integration, this package provides the following elements:
   * `eos-google-chrome`: wrapper to either launch Chrome or the App Center.
   * `eos-google-chrome.png`: icon to integrate with the desktop.
   * `google-chrome.desktop`: application information according to the Desktop Entry